 CMS Disciplinary Inquiry Head Recommends Settlement

 Last April, the Minister of Health Aaron Motsoaledi suspended Gantsho on charges of attempting to obtain a bribe.
 A curator who used to work with Medshield leveled the charges against Gantsho.
 But this was not the full scope of Gantsho’s concerns.
-There were also the matter of a R817,000 tax case against him that the South Africa Revenue Service obtained against him three years ago.
+Also SARS brought a R817,000 tax case against him three years ago.

 Meanwhile ENS have finished their forensic investigations and have submitted their findings in a report to the Council for Medical Schemes.
-The chairman of the council, Yusuf Veriava, has however not released the contents of the report to the public as he says this might interfere with the disciplinary inquiry into Dr. Gantsho.
+The chairman of the council, Yusuf Veriava, has however not released the contents of the report to the public.
+He says this might interfere with the disciplinary inquiry into Dr. Gantsho.

 The two sides have highlighted the parts of the ruling that favor them but the final recommendation by Cassim was evidently that the two parties should settle.
 He is in essence suggesting that since Gantsho is nearing the end of his term as CMS registrar, it would make no sense to continue with the inquiry, according to Lelethu Mbangi, Gantsho’s lawyer.
 Mbangi also intimated that he was in talks with CMS to sever its ties with his client on amicable terms at the end of June.

-He said that the terms of reference of the investigation and the forensic report were neither published nor submitted to his legal team.
+He said that the terms of reference of the investigation and the forensic report were neither public nor did his legal team have it.
 Gantsho also questioned his being singled out for investigation while the rest of CMS’s top brass were left untouched.
 For the inquiry to be free of bias and not a witch-hunt, he said that all internal CMS departments should have been looked into as well.